Baystation12/Baystation12-Lore/Section-9.md

 #### Did You Know:

 Cloning works through a mesh lace, which is a prosthetic that can be attached to your body.
+It is incredibly expensive.

 ____